firstbatchxyz/dria-blog/docs/quickstart.md

 And that's it!
 This script will run your instructions on models of your choice, execute them on a network of LLMs, and store them on a local database.

+---

+**Note**: Network capacity and data generation volumes are limited during the current phase of Dria.